Get custom recommendations on your building plans to help improve the energy efficiency of your new home, plus receive up to $7,000 in rebates.

 Mainland Nova Scotia excluding Yarmouth, Shelburne, and Digby Counties

-- They will complete your initial assessment and evaluate your building plans.
+- Our efficiency partner will complete your initial assessment and evaluate your building plans.
 A Certified Energy Advisor will be assigned to you or your builder and will make recommendations to incorporate energy efficiency technologies into your build.
 Efficiency Nova Scotia covers more than 80% of the cost of the assessment so it only costs you $99 + HST.

 - Build your home and have your Certified Energy Advisor conduct a follow up Energy Assessment within 12 months of your application approval date.